Regenerative Farming

 - Water is placed to maximize absorption and minimize runoff

-- Metered use is reported to water agencies & authorities
+- Overall use is metered and reported to the involved water agencies & authorities

 Reducing Fertilizer & Pesticide Use